 Cocktail Photography Styling Tips

-Shooting drinks different than shooting food.
-While the same food photography principles apply to drink photography, working with a variety of glassware can be tricky.
-There are a few things to take into consideration when it comes to creating beautiful cocktail photography, including:
+Shooting drinks poses some different challenges in comparison to shooting food.
+While the same photography principles apply to drink and food photography, there are a few things to take into consideration when it comes to styling beautiful images of drinks, including:

 - ANGLES